antonio12761/roxy-bar/STYLE_GUIDE.md

-# Style Guide - Siplit App
+# Style Guide - Roxy Bar App

 ## Overview
-This document outlines the design system and style guidelines for the Siplit application.
+This document outlines the design system and style guidelines for the Roxy Bar application.
 All pages and components should follow these guidelines to maintain consistency across the app.

 ## Theme System
 The app uses a dynamic theme system accessed via `useTheme()` hook from `@/contexts/ThemeContext`: